-All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2022 and are aware of the safeguarding link to other policies relating to their daily practice.
-All staff have read, understood and signed to confirm via CPOMS records.
+All staff have read and have a good understanding of at least part 1 of Keeping Children Safe in Education 2023 and are aware of the safeguarding link to other policies relating to their daily practice.
+The Staff Code of Conduct is shared regularly - at least annually - and a register is kept of staff who have indicated that they have read and understood the document.
+Following Level One Safeguarding training staff complete a knowledge check and produce certificate demonstrating level of understanding.

-All staff receive appropriate safeguarding training (including online safety) at induction and this training is regularly updated.
-In addition, all staff receive safeguarding and child protection (including online safety) updates at staff meetings, briefings and training days as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.
+All staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - see para 142 for further information and Filtering and Monitoring Standards).
+This training takes place at induction and is regularly updated.
+In addition, all staff should receive safeguarding and child protection (including online safety) updates as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.

-All staff know who the DSL/DDSL is, and as well as being the expert in this field, are there to support staff, volunteers, and Governing body.
+All staff know who the DSL/DDSL is, and understand that as well as being the expert in this field, they are there to support staff, volunteers, and Governing body.